Particular/docs.particular.net/nservicebus/sagas/message-correlation.md

 To declare this use the `ConfigureHowToFindSaga` method and use the `Mapper` to specify to which saga property each message maps to.

-NOTE: NServiceBus  only allows message mappings where the message properties correlate to a single saga property and have the same type.
+NOTE: Message properties must correlate to a single saga property and have the same type.

 partial: note